shiningpanda/selenose/docs/index.rst

     debug = true
     log = selenium-server.log

-In your test, just create a new ``Remote`` WebDriver calling the server and that's it:
+In your test, just create a new ``Remote`` Web Driver calling the server and that's it:

 .. code-block:: python